Probate Q&A Series

 • File an affidavit.
 Submit a sworn statement to the probate file denying any involvement.

 • Seek formal relief.
-If needed, petition the court to dismiss the false allegation or pursue a defamation claim.
+If needed, petition the court to address the allegation or pursue a defamation claim.

 • Get legal help.
 Probate rules and deadlines can be strict.
 An attorney can guide you through filings and court procedures.